|Grand Prix Entries||129|

 "Shoot!", he exclaimed while celebrating tearfully with his nearest and dearest, among them his glamorous pop singer girlfriend Nicole Scherzinger.
 "I'm ecstatic, very emotional, very thankful for my family, my team and everyone who has supported me in this fairy-tale story."

 In the following seasons, though he continued to be one of the most aggressive drivers and a race winner, Hamilton failed to regain his championship form.
 His McLaren was not always a world-beater but in 2011 Hamilton blamed distractions in his private life (mainly a breakup with his girlfriend) for a loss of focus that he vowed to regain.
 In 2012, with his private life running smoothly, he drove hard and well and finished fourth in the standings with four wins.
 Before that campaign was over he announced he was leaving McLaren, the team that had been so much a part of his racing life for so long, and would in 2013 replace the retiring Michael Schumacher at Mercedes.
+In his new environment he was a regular frontrunner, securing several poles and podiums (including a race win) and finished a respectable fourth in the 2013 championship.

 Text - Gerald Donaldson